yihao03/tp/docs/DeveloperGuide.md

 11. The application should work on systems with minimum 4GB RAM and 100MB free disk space

 #### Reliability Requirements
-12. The system should have 99.5% uptime during operational hours
+12. The system should not lose any data when terminated unexpectedly (e.g., power failure)
 13. Data should be automatically saved after each successful command execution
 14. The system should be able to recover from crashes without data loss (persistent storage)
-15. Backup functionality should be available to prevent complete data loss
+15. The system should validate data integrity when loading saved files and reject corrupted data

 #### Security Requirements
 16. Contact information should be stored locally only (no cloud sync for privacy)